feitnomore/kubernetes-lb-controller/README.md

 [Tue 2018-07-17 21:25:02] ADDED 192.168.55.10 OK namespace:default service:my-testing-service destination:10.104.131.229
 [Tue 2018-07-17 21:25:02] MODIFIED 192.168.55.10 IGNORED namespace:default service:my-testing-service destination:10.104.131.229
 ```
+*Note:* When a Service is created and we intercept it with our controller, we patch it and modify it so that we can add the desired IP.
+This will cause our controller to also intercept the modification.
+In this case we're ignoring because the service descriptor for the service will be matching the entry in our internal route table.

 ### Verify the Controller Routing Table
 ```sh